An MS in occupational and environmental health (OEH) is offered with optional subprograms in agricultural safety and health and industrial hygiene.

 - recommend and evaluate controls to reduce or eliminate hazards with regard to traditional hierarchy considerations;

-- understand applicable business, managerial, and leadership practices with emphasis on program and project management;
+- understand applicable business, managerial, and leadership practices with an emphasis on program and project management;

 - interpret and apply applicable and emerging regulations, consensus standards, and best practices affecting occupational and environmental health;